jbellue/cv/README.md

 Overkill?
 Yes.
 Awesome?
 Yes!

+### The contact.tex file

+There's a seemingly useless file in there...
+What's the point?

+That file is only empty on that repo.
+On my machine, it is fully populated, with phone number, address, etc.
+I didn't really feel like it was a great idea to advertise these online, so I took them out.

 ### Updates

 * Added very basic URL parsing, to directly go to the French version ([https://jbellue.github.io/cv/?lang=fr](https://jbellue.github.io/cv/?lang=fr))